ChanJeunlam/catchment-attributes-and-meteorology-for-large-sample-study-in-contiguous-china/README.md

 ```

 ### Land cover:
 1. Source data: https://lpdaac.usgs.gov/products/mcd12q1v006/.
 However, MODIS data is divided into different tiles, which is inconvenient for processing.
-We have merged the MODIS product into a single tif which can be downloaded here: [Zenodo, tbd].
+We have merged the MODIS product into a single tif which can be downloaded here: https://1drv.ms/u/s!AqzR0fLyn9KKspF4xxbe0xM7qJNzkA?e=TYyZeC.
 Download the processed MODIS data (IGBP.tif).
-2. Run igbp.py.
+3. Run igbp.py.
 The resulting file will appear in the output-dir.
 Required data folder structure:
 ```bash
 (1) IGBP.tif: converted IGBP classification in raster form (2) Catchment shapefiles